Resources – Policies and Ordinance

 For Students

-Students who wish to receive support are invited to register with us through Registration Form.
+Students who wish to receive support are invited to read through the below registration process and complete the online Registration Form.

 Students are welcome to fill in the online registration form with both English and Chinese.